valyu-network/LLM-Manager/README.md

 ![System including vector DB, chat history, embedding model and LLM](./media/LLM%20Architecture.drawio.png)

-The Valyu LLManager creates an API to abstract the operational complexity of managing all of these components, by creating, scaling, managing and deleting the relevant AWS resources for these complex systems.
+Stitch creates an API to abstract the operational complexity of managing all of these components, by creating, scaling, managing and deleting the relevant AWS resources for these complex systems.

 Another prohibitive factor is often cost and as such, resources created by Valyu's LLManager can be set up to be automatically deleted after some period of time if inactive.